 When Purchasing an Item in Portugal

-If your purchase meets the eligibility criteria for a VAT return, inform the retailer that you wish to benefit from the VAT refund scheme.
+If your purchase meets the eligibility criteria for a VAT return, inform the sales assistant that you wish to benefit from the VAT refund scheme before you buy goods.

 The process of claiming a VAT refund in Portugal is now electronic through the e-Taxfree Portugal System.